Truncated modules and linear presentations of vector bundles: Skew-symmetric matrices

-Nevertheless, $\mu_2$ satisfies the hypothesis of Theorem \ref{teorema B}\emph{(\ref{it:teorema B_ii})}.
+Nevertheless, $\mu_2$ satisfies the hypothesis of Theorem \ref{teorema B}, item \ref{it:teorema B_ii}.
 Hence, if we restrict to the linear part of the presentation $A: R(-3)^{10} \to R(-2)^{10}$, we obtain a $10\times 10$ matrix of constant rank $8$.

 Such a matrix $A$ does not enjoy any particular symmetry property.
-But, if we can make sure that the map $\bE \to \bM$ comes indeed from an element of $\HH^2(S^2 E^*(-5))$, then Theorem \ref{teorema C} will guarantee that this matrix is skew-symmetrizable.
-By \cite[Theorem 5.2]{bo_fa_me} we know that $\HH^2(S^2 E^*(-5))$ surjects onto $\Hom_R(\bE,\HH^2_*(E)(-5))_0$, and in fact an element there will have the same kernel as its truncation in degree $2$ $\mu_2$, because the map is an isomorphism in degree $1$.
+But if we can make sure that the map $\bE \to \bM$ comes indeed from an element of $\HH^2(S^2 E^*(-5))$, then Theorem \ref{teorema C} will guarantee that this matrix is skew-symmetrizable.
+By \cite[Theorem 5.2]{bo_fa_me} we know that $\HH^2(S^2 E^*(-5))$ surjects onto $\Hom_R(\bE,\HH^2_*(E)(-5))_0$, and in fact any element there will have the same kernel as its truncation in degree $2$ $\mu_2$, because the map is an isomorphism in degree $1$.
 We can thus take a random element in $\Hom_R(\bE,\HH^2_*(E)(-5))_0$ and our construction will work without us having to truncate.

-An explicit example of this procedure yields the matrix $A=A_0 x_0 + A_1 x_1 + A_2 x_2 + A_3 x_3$, where:
+A remark here is that, to get the correct argument for \cite[Theorem 5.2]{bo_fa_me}, one should apply it to the second symmetric power of \eqref{correzione}, which reads: